text only

 Q. What are faculty responsibilities?

-A. The faculty application includes sections on student responsibilities and appropriate outcome goals (i.e., students shouldn’t spend this devoted research/creative activity time making photocopies or grading tests).
-The URCA board will review each faculty application to make sure an appropriate research/creative activity experience will be gained by the student.
+A. The faculty application includes sections on student responsibilities and appropriate outcome goals (i.e., students shouldn't spend this devoted research/creative activity time making photocopies or grading tests).
+The URCA coordinator will review each faculty application to make sure an appropriate research/creative activity experience will be gained by the student.
 Once approved, faculty are responsible for ensuring that the actual experience matches the proposed experience.
 In addition, faculty members taking URCA Assistants for the first time will be required to attend a brief meeting at the beginning of the semester to ensure they understand what entails an appropriate research experience for the students.

 Q. What are student responsibilities?